 - Rural Library Services: One position; experience in needs and issues of rural library services

-- Disadvantaged: One position; experience in needs and issues of library services to this population
+- Underserved: One position; experience in needs and issues of library services to this population

 - Cultural Diversity: One position; experience in needs and issues of library services to people of diverse cultural and socio-economic backgrounds, to individuals with varying abilities, literacy levels, and age levels

 - Standard length of term shall be 3 years.

 - The two positions in each category (academic, public, special, K-12, and information technology) will have staggered terms.

 - Only two full consecutive terms may be served.